 We understand our legal duty to retain accurate data and only retain personal data for as long as we need it for our legitimate business interests and that you are happy for us to do so.
-Accordingly, upon GDPR legislation on the 25th May 2018 we will run data routines to remove data that we no longer have a legitimate business interest in maintaining.
+Accordingly, we have implemented retention policies and systems to highlight and then remove data that we no longer have a legitimate business interest in maintaining.

 We segregate our data so that we keep different types of data for different time periods.
 The criteria we use to determine whether we should retain your personal data includes: